spiral/docs/core/controllers.md

 # Controllers
-Spiral controller is independend application part which can have multiple enterpoints (actions).
+Spiral controller is an seperate application part which can have multiple entry points (actions).
-Controllers can be called under any evrionment and return any type of response.
-Most commonly controllers used are target for Http Router.
+Controllers can be called under any environment and return any type of response.
+Most commonly controllers are used as target for http Router.

 ## Definition
-Definition of controller includes simple class creation in any reachable location (PSR-4 compatible):
+The definition of a controller includes a simple class creation in any accessible location (PSR-4 compatible):
 ```php
 <?php
 namespace Controllers;